 Representations of the affine Hecke algebra of type-A at roots of unity have been studied by Ariki \cite{Arik} and Grojnowski \cite{Gr94}.
-In particular, they proved that the Grothendieck group of affine Hecke algebra of type-A at a $l$-th root of unity is isomorphic to the negative half of the affine quantum group of type $A_{l}$.
-See \cite[Proposition~4.3]{Arik} for details.
-They also proved that under this isomorphism the Lusztig canonical basis corresponds to the dual of the classes of the simple objects in the category of modules over the affine Hecke algebra at roots of unity.
-This isomorphism has a categorical version, studied in \cite{BK}, \cite{KhoLau}, and \cite{Rouq08}.
-More precisely, it is well-known that, based on the work of Khovanov-Lauda and Rouqier, certain category of modules over the quiver Hecke algebra categorifies the negative half of the affine quantum group of type-A. On the other hand, it is proved in \cite[Proposition~3.18]{Rouq08} that the affine Hecke algebra at a root of unity is Morita equivalent to a suitable quiver Hecke algebra.
+In particular, they prove that the Grothendieck group of affine Hecke algebra of type-A at an $l$-th root of unity is isomorphic to the negative half of the affine quantum group of type $A_{l}$ \cite[Proposition~4.3]{Arik}.
+They also prove that under this isomorphism the Lusztig canonical basis corresponds to the dual of the classes of the simple objects in the category of modules over affine Hecke algebras at roots of unity.
+This isomorphism has a categorical version, studied in \cite{BK, KhoLau, Rouq08}.
+More precisely, it is well-known that, based on the work of Khovanov, Lauda and Rouqier, a certain category of modules over the quiver Hecke algebra categorifies the negative half of the affine quantum group of type-A. On the other hand, it is shown in \cite[Proposition~3.18]{Rouq08} that the affine Hecke algebra at a root of unity is Morita equivalent to a suitable quiver Hecke algebra.
 Hence, one obtains a categorification of the Ariki-isomorphism.

-Using the Khovanov-Lauda and Rouqier's work on the quiver Hecke algebra, we easily obtain the elliptic counterpart of the Ariki's theorem and its categorified version.
+Using Khovanov, Lauda and Rouqier's work on the quiver Hecke algebra, we easily obtain the elliptic counterpart of Ariki's theorem and its categorified version.
 This is carried out in \S~\ref{sec:torsion_points}.
 We summarize the results here.